jrnold/acw_battle_data/docs/source/resources/bodart1908_battles.rst

 - "Angriff, Erstürmung, Belagerung, Kapitulation befestigter Plätse" ("Attack, assault, siege, capitulation fortified places")
 - "Kapitulation auf freiem Felde ("surrenders (not after a siege)")

-There is also a category entitled "Summe der"
+There is also a category entitled "Summe der" (total of the ...)

 - Kämpfe zu Lande ("battles on land")
 - Kämpfe zur See ("battles at sea")